someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

     }
 ```

-The probabilistic framework for phase transition detection articulated above is designed to minimize both Type I and Type II errors in the presence of stochasticity, while preserving sensitivity to authentic structural reconfigurations of the semantic manifold.
-In contrast to classical threshold-based criteria, transitions are operationally defined by the convergence of evidence across a suite of orthogonal detection modalities, in direct analogy to the multi-instrumental protocols employed in the empirical identification of phase transitions within complex physical systems.
+The probabilistic framework for phase transition detection described above is built to reduce both Type I and Type II errors in the presence of stochasticity, while remaining sensitive to genuine structural reconfigurations of the semantic manifold.
+Rather than relying on classical threshold-based criteria, transitions are operationally identified through the convergence of evidence from a suite of orthogonal detection modalities—mirroring the multi-instrumental protocols used to empirically identify phase transitions in complex physical systems.

 ---

 #### **9.8.2 Coupled Field Detection: Formalism for Entangled Transitions**

-In the regime of highly interconnected semantic manifolds, phase transitions frequently arise as non-local, distributed phenomena—manifesting as the spontaneous synchronization of field dynamics across spatially separated regions.
-Such **entangled transitions** necessitate detection schemes that are explicitly sensitive to the emergence of global coupling and the propagation of synchronization patterns throughout the manifold.
+When semantic manifolds are highly interconnected, phase transitions often appear as non-local, distributed phenomena—emerging through the spontaneous synchronization of field dynamics across spatially separated regions.
+These **entangled transitions** call for detection schemes that can register the rise of global coupling and the spread of synchronization patterns throughout the manifold.

 ---